Information and Training Sessions

 Target Audience: New Power Users, New delegates (All Scholars@Duke users welcome)

-Scholars Data: Scholars open Tableau dashboards (1 hr)
+Scholars Data: Scholars Tableau dashboards (1 hr)

 Individual Scholars@Duke profiles provide a wealth of information about Duke faculty and their research, but reviewing Scholars data in aggregate can be very powerful.
-Participants will be guided through the Scholars@Duke open Tableau dashboards with a focus on potential use cases and an opportunity to ask questions about the data provided.
+Participants will be guided through the Scholars@Duke Tableau dashboards with a focus on potential use cases and an opportunity to ask questions about the data provided.

 Target Audience: Data consumers, School administrators, Faculty (All ScholarsDuke users welcome)